 According to the Centers for Disease Control and Prevention (CDC), one out of every four deaths in the United States is due to cancer.
 In Louisiana alone, an age-adjusted rate of new cancer cases was reported at 477.5 per 100,000 people in 2015.

 Failing to detect cancer or misdiagnosing symptoms could prevent you from obtaining the treatment you need to mitigate and manage the effects of this deadly disease.
 Though healthcare professionals have improved tools at their disposal to detect and assist those with cancer, costly mistakes continue to plague the nation.
+You can speak with a Lafayette personal injury lawyer to help you pursue compensation.

 A disastrous error at best, a simple misdiagnosis may result in permanent damage to your health and future.
 However, help from a medical malpractice attorney could provide some measure of hope.
 A Lafayette cancer misdiagnosis lawyer could provide respite by fighting on your behalf to seek financial compensation for the medical error that harmed you.